-Under the AUO License Agreements, AUO has agreed to pay CopyTele an aggregate license fee of up to \$10 million, of which \$3 million was paid by AUO in June 2011 and an additional \$7 million is payable upon completion of certain conditions for the respective technologies, in each case subject to a 20% foreign withholding tax.
+Under the AUO License Agreements, AUO has agreed to pay CopyTele an aggregate license fee of up to \$10 million, of which \$3 million was paid by AUO in June 2011 and the remaining \$7 million is payable upon completion of certain conditions for the respective technologies, in each case subject to a 20% foreign withholding tax.
 Accordingly, in June 2011 we received a payment from AUO, net of the withholding tax, of \$2.4 million.
+As of April 30, 2012, we are working with AUO and cannot presently estimate when or if we will receive the remaining \$7 million in licensing fees.
 In addition, the AUO License Agreements also provide for the basis for royalty payments by AUO to CopyTele.

 Under the terms of the Videocon License Agreement, we were scheduled to receive a license fee of \$11 million from Videocon, payable in installments over a 27 month period and an agreed upon royalty from Videocon based on display sales by Videocon (which royalty will decrease when a specified sales level and time period are reached and may increase under other certain circumstances as a result of significant improvements in the Videocon Licensed Technology).
+As of April 30, 2012, we have received aggregate license fee payments from Videocon of \$3.2 million.
 The initial installment commenced in May 2008 however certain license fee payments have been subsequently deferred in light of our joint decision to jointly develop improved versions of our Nano Display technology and the additional time and effort required by Videocon and us to incorporate the developmental improvements related thereto which are aimed at reducing the power consumption, improving the reliability and lowering the fabrication cost.
 However, the aggregate amount of the payments did not change and Videocon's obligation to make such payments continues to be subject to CopyTele's limited performance requirements and is not dependent on any specific performance standards which must be met by completion or delivery of prototypes of CopyTele's products in the development stage.
-No such license fee payments were received from Videocon during the three-month periods ended January 31, 2012 and 2011.
-As of January 31, 2012, we have received aggregate license fee payments from Videocon of \$3.2 million.
-We are presently in discussions with Videocon for us to receive the remaining or further license payments from Videocon, however, we cannot presently estimate specific future payment dates for the license fee payments.
+No such license fee payments were received from Videocon during the six-month periods ended April 30, 2012 and 2011 and we cannot presently estimate future payment dates for license fee payments from Videocon.
+We are not currently in substantive discussion with Videocon with respect to the payment of the remaining license fees and cannot currently estimate if and when such discussions may resume.